Eugene Town Square

 On the one hand, a Town Square is a place to showcase the best of Eugene, a place to tell the story of our history, our culture and our aspirations to all the world; on the other, it’s a place for the community to gather, a place for all Eugeneans to feel at home, and a park for the downtown neighborhood.
 In fact, a Town Square is where all of this comes together—it’s a place for people.

-The Park Blocks at 8th Avenue and Oak Street were established by the city's early founders as a central square for our young community.
-County offices and private businesses have bordered this park from the beginning, and have witnessed the various evolutions of the space over the years.
-Today, the Park Blocks are famous for hosting the Eugene Saturday Market Opens a New Window. and Lane County Farmers Market Opens a New Window. .
+The Eugene Town Square will transform the Park Blocks at 8th Avenue and Oak Street into a dynamic public place, bringing our diverse community together year-round.
+Today, the Park Blocks are famous for hosting the Eugene Saturday Market and Lane County Farmers Market.
+The Town Square will look to build on these popular events by giving a permanent home to the Farmers Market and making improvements to the Park Blocks to support the vibrant Eugene Saturday Market.
 Eugene’s City Hall will be built as a part of the Town Square, facing on to a restored Park Block that has been covered up by the Butterfly Parking Lot for the last 50 years.

 What needs fixing?

-The Town Square is not the most essential challenge facing our community right now, but it is part of what makes our city stronger civically, socially, culturally and economically.
-The Park Blocks today look forgotten and often underutilized, especially outside of programmed events.
+Our public spaces are part of what makes our city stronger civically, socially, culturally and economically.
+The Park Blocks today are often underutilized, especially outside of programmed events.